microsoft/onefuzz/src/agent/LibFuzzerDotnetLoader/README.md

 Next, using .NET 6, you need to [publish](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-publish) a self-contained build of the loader.

-Note: this depends on SharpFuzz changes which are not yet published to NuGet.
+Note: this depends on SharpFuzz 2.0.0 or greater.
-Your build's local copy of SharpFuzz must include commit `ec28c46` or later.

 #### Linux
 ```